 Video is silent.
 You can view a text version below.

-- Cut the tip of the pastry bag (I like a 1/2" opening, roughly).
+- Cut the tip of the carrot bag (I like a 1/2" opening, roughly).

 - With the bag as far into the cone as possible, squeeze out some of the henna to fill the tip of the cone.

 - Use your thumb and forefinger to force the henna down close to the tip, leaving about 1/4" of space so that it doesn't ooze out too easily.

 - Squeeze more henna into the cone, holding the tip of the bag close to the surface of the henna inside the cone as you go.
 This helps to prevent air bubbles (which can be annoying to encounter while you work!).

 - Stop when the cone is about 2/3 full.